Module: wibox.layout.align

 -

 Returns a new horizontal align layout.
-An align layout can display up to

 -

 Returns a new vertical align layout.
-An align layout can display up to

 Object properties

-- first widget · 1 signal
+- 🔗 first widget or nil · 1 signal

 -

-This is the widget that is at the left/top
+This is the widget that is at the left/top.

 Click to display more Emit signals: